 Marshmallows Under the Midnight Sun

 Even though the sun is up–and won’t set for another couple weeks–the “night” wind carries a bit of a chill.
 What better time to warm yourself and your friends with a campfire?
 The crackling logs, the embers drifting into blue sky like stars, and of course, marshmallows.
 You grab a huge one and slide it onto a fresh branch and hold it over the flames.
-The taste–and the burned tongue–are the perfect cap for the day, only made better by the view of the Seven Sisters–the rolling fells of Ylläs.
+The taste–and the burned tongue–are the perfect cap for the day, only made better by the view of stony ravines of the Pyhä-Luosto National Park.